 The album was recorded during a set of sessions, the first of which took place on 1 December 1996 at Paisley Park Studios, Chanhassen, MN, USA, when he recorded The Truth and Don’t Play Me back to back.
 Comeback was the third song recorded also in December 1996, with the rest following throughout the winter.The album was originally planned for release by EMI Records in 1997, following the release of Emancipation, but the release was canceled with the record label’s demise.

 In May 1997, Love4oneanother.com announced that the album would receive an independent limited edition cassette release, but this release was canceled also.
 Following its release as part of the Crystal Ball package, Love4oneanother.com announced in 1998 that The Truth would be re-released as a widespread retail release in 2000.
-Steve Parke was quoted remembering to have been working on the artwork for this seperate release but it was cancelled for unknown reasons.
+Steve Parke was quoted remembering to have been working on the artwork for this seperate release but it was canceled for unknown reasons.

 Although the album is billed as "acoustic", the album contains several electronic instruments, samples, distortions and sound effects.
 It does largely focus on an acoustic sound, however.

 The album produced one limited-release single, The Truth, which preceded the album by almost a full year. did not tour to support the album.

 As part of the Crystal Ball package, the album reached number 62 on The Billboard 200, and number 59 on the Billboard Top R&B Albums Chart.
 The album was not sold separately, however, so could not chart separately.